 First off, what is it?
 Raw milk is milk that has not been pasteurized.
 Pasteurization is a process that involves rapidly heating then cooling milk to kill harmful bacteria.
 Pasteurization does inactivate certain enzymes and reduces trace nutrients.
 However, these changes are so slight, they have no significant effect on our health.
-Milk contains nine essential nutrients, and pasteurization doesn’t affect milk’s overall nutritional value.
+Milk contains 13 essential nutrients, and pasteurization doesn’t affect milk’s overall nutritional value.
 Pasteurization also has no effect on the taste of milk.
 But it does ensure milk is safe for your family to drink.

 Both pasteurized and raw milk contain milk proteins and can affect people with lactose intolerance and dairy sensitivity.

 Fun fact: Pasteurization is also used in producing certain beer and wines.